Eyebrow Report: The Softness Revolution Is Here (And It's About Time)

 Forget feather strokes.
 Forget the Instagram-famous architecture phase.
 Brow artists are ditching rigid boundaries for what's being called "soft mapping"—a technique that uses diluted pigment and loose, directional strokes to create dimension without definition.
 Think Hailey Bieber's recent Austin Powers-coded eyebrows (yes, really), which sat higher and wider than her usual tight aesthetic, paired with intentional underbrow softness.

 The technique takes 90 minutes instead of 3 hours, which means semi-permanent brow studios are finally getting their Friday slots back.
-Artists report demand for soft mapping has increased 340% since January.
+Artists report demand for soft mapping has grown significantly since January.

 Why Lamination Is Quietly Fading